Urology Textbook

 Treatment of Renal Artery Aneurysm

-The indications for endovascular procedures (placement of a stent) or surgical excision and reconstruction of the renal artery are (Nosher et al., 2006):
+The indications for endovascular procedures (stent placement) or open surgical treatment (excision and reconstruction of the renal artery) are:

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z